SabreTools/MPF/README.md

 # DICUI
-This is my current progress on my C# Disc Image Creator UI.
+Disc Image Creator UI in C#

+This is a community project, so if you have some time and knowledge to give, we'll be glad to add you to the contributor of this project :)

-I am using Disc Image Creator, created by Sarami, and would like to thanks him for this great software.
+We are using Disc Image Creator, created by Sarami, and we would like to thanks him for his great software.

 You can get the latest code and released on his github right here: https://github.com/saramibreak/DiscImageCreator

-I'm a hobbyist programmer, so this code might not be optimal, feel free to make your recommendation / Pull request.

-I would like this project to be a community project, so if you have some time and knowledge to give, I'll be glad to add you to the contributor of this project :)

 --------------------------------------------------------------------------
 Currently working on the project:

 ReignStumble - Co-Lead Programmer

 darksabre76 - Co-Lead Programmer

+Jakz - Contributer

 NHellFire - Contributer